OSGeo/OSGeoLive-doc/doc/quickstart/usb_quickstart.rst

 Creating bootable USB drive with ``dd`` under Linux
 --------------------------------------------------------------------------------

-ISO images for OSGeo-Live 10.5 and later are *isohybrid* (and for amd64, also support UEFI boot).
+ISO images for OSGeoLive 10.5 and later are *isohybrid* (and for amd64, also support UEFI boot).
 Under Linux, these images can be written directly to the block device for a USB drive with the ``dd`` command-line utility:

 .. code-block:: console